-The neighbors in the Vernondale / Glenruadh neighborhood in Erie are upper-middle income, making it an above average income neighborhood.
+The neighbors in the Vernondale / Glenruadh neighborhood in Erie are middle-income, making it a moderate income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

-line, this neighborhood has a higher rate of childhood poverty than 54.4%
+is a lower rate of childhood poverty than is found in 85.6%

 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 23.0% of the residents employed.
+manufacturing and laborer occupations, with 20.3% of the residents employed.